proknow/proknow-python/README.md

 #### Packaging

 First, make sure the version has been updated in setup.py.
-Then run the following.
+Then run the following within the virtual environment.

 ```
 rm -rf dist build */*.egg-info *.egg-info